 |Students will be documenting requiremnet captures, designs and results in log books and in reports.||Information Seeking (Level 2)|

 |Students will undertake formal design review meetings and present work.||Communication (Level 2)|

 |Students will be working closely with other students towards project completion.
 Skills in project management will be developed.||Project and Team Skills (Level 3)|

 For explanation of attributes and levels see Engineering & IT Graduate Outcomes Table.

 Learning outcomes are the key abilities and knowledge that will be assessed in this unit.
 They are listed according to the course goal supported by each.
 See Assessment Tab for details how each outcome is assessed.Design (Level 4)

-Progress Report: Report based on literature review and requirements capture.
+Progress Report: Oral report based on literature review and requirements capture.

 Log Book: Log Book Submission

 * indicates an assessment task which must be repeated if a student misses it due to special consideration

 |Policies & Procedures:||See the policies page of the faculty website at http://sydney.edu.au/engineering/student-policies/ for information regarding university policies and local provisions and procedures within the Faculty of Engineering and Information Technologies.|